xTunner/frontend/resources/assets/docs/ios.md

 ## Simulator Stability

-There is a Known Issue with the iOS Simulator in Xcode 6 that us documented in the [Xcode release notes](https://developer.apple.com/library/mac/releasenotes/DeveloperTools/RN-Xcode/Xcode_Release_Notes.pdf) as follows:
+There is a Known Issue with the iOS Simulator in Xcode 6 that is documented in the [Xcode release notes](https://developer.apple.com/library/mac/releasenotes/DeveloperTools/RN-Xcode/Xcode_Release_Notes.pdf) as follows: